ms-iot/content/en-US/Samples/OpenCV.md

 using namespace Windows::UI::Xaml::Media::Imaging;
 using namespace Windows::Storage::Streams;
 using namespace Microsoft::WRL;

+const cv::String face_cascade_name = "Assets/haarcascade_frontalface_alt.xml";
+const cv::String body_cascade_name = "Assets/haarcascade_fullbody.xml";
 {% endhighlight %}

 These lines allow us to use OpenCV library functions, along with some necessary default classes as well.
+We also define the locations of the features classifiers we'll use later.

 3. Add the UpdateImage function